La Femme Boudoir Photography

 About 60 to 90 minutes later, she’ll come back and start narrowing the photos down to her favorites.
 Once we have them down to a good variety with some similar poses, I’ll help her narrow them down even more by comparing similar images.
 When we reach a standstill, we’ll look through sample albums and decide which build is the best option for the images she’s keeping.
 I do my best to keep my offerings elegant and straightforward so that decisions are effortless.
 Once assembled, she can opt to add in a companion album, the digital files, a superimposed handwritten note into the album, or any prints and wall enlargements.
 At that point, she’d pay the balance due, or we’d come up with a payment schedule.
 Her final products would then be delivered straight to her doorstep!

-I Offer a Full-Service Photography Experience
+Offering a Full-Service Photography Experience

-I’m asked every so often if I provide digitals instead of an album or prints, or if they can view and order from home.
-The answer to those questions is less simple than you’d think.
+I'm asked very often if I provide digitals instead of an album or prints, or if they can view and order from home.
+The answer to those questions is less simple than you'd think.
 I mentioned earlier about my parents being Master photographers and how I learned photography through assisting them.
-I’ve also watched the industry evolve from film and prints to digital cameras and download galleries.
+I've also watched the industry evolve from film and prints to digital cameras and download galleries.

 Because of my experience, I’ve intentionally designed my studio based on offering a full-service photography experience.
 A large part of what I do includes guiding clients from start to finish, and that is something that will never change.
 I could easily be one of those low maintenance, shoot & burn, wham-bam-thank-you-ma’am photographers who charge next to nothing for a next-to-nothing-experience, but I never will be.
 I work with busy people, and there’s nothing like helping an active person check a big thing off their list.